 - 9.6.1 Basic Life Insurance: Insurance eligible teachers are automatically enrolled for \$50,000 (plus Accidental Death and Dismemberment of \$50,000) of District paid basic life insurance coverage.
-To have a named beneficiary, an enrollment beneficiary designation form must be on file with the District. - 9.6.2 Supplemental Life: Insurance eligible teachers may purchase additional life insurance in \$10,000 increments up to the policy limits for coverage.
+Effective January 1, 2021, life insurance coverage will increase from \$50,000 to \$100,000. - 9.6.2 Supplemental Life: Insurance eligible teachers may purchase additional life insurance in \$10,000 increments up to the policy limits for coverage.
 Eligible employees may apply for supplemental life coverage at any time.
-Evidence of good health is not required for supplemental life if applied for during the first thirty (30) days of employment.
-Employees should be aware that life insurance from an employer in excess of \$50,000 is a taxable benefit under IRS rules and subject to payroll deductions as imputed income. - 9.7 Long-Term Disability Insurance: Insurance-eligible teachers are automatically enrolled for District paid long-term disability insurance.
+Evidence of good health is not required for supplemental life if applied for during the first thirty (30) days of employment. - 9.6.3 Taxable Benefit: Employees should be aware that life insurance from an employer in excess of \$50,000 is a taxable benefit under IRS rules and subject to payroll deductions as imputed income. - 9.6.4 Beneficiary: To have a named beneficiary, an enrollment beneficiary designation form must be on file with the District. - 9.7 Long-Term Disability Insurance: Insurance-eligible teachers are automatically enrolled for District paid long-term disability insurance.
 The long-term disability insurance plan replaces sixty per cent (60%) of monthly earnings.
 The maximum monthly benefit for teachers who become disabled is \$3,500 (\$42,000 annual maximum benefit, maximum salary \$70,000).
 There is a 90 consecutive work day elimination period before benefits begin.
-The long-term disability insurance benefits are coordinated with TRA and Social Security benefits. - 9.8 Long-Term Care Benefit: .
-Eligibility will be determined by the plan provider.
+The long-term disability insurance benefits are coordinated with TRA and Social Security benefits. - 9.8 Long-Term Care Benefit: Eligibility will be determined by the plan provider.
 Eligible teachers shall have the option to participate in the plan on a voluntary basis.
 Any payments to the plan provider will not be made on a before-tax basis; however, teachers may choose to have amounts deducted from their after-tax earnings and submitted to the plan provider on their behalf.